 The ESS Beam Diagnostics team has been working on this project together with University West since 2016, until they achieved the development of the full industrial process of coating the selected luminescent material.
 The team was put in touch with University West as a result of collaboration with the USA's Spallation Neutron Source who was strong supporter of this project, and knew University West had the relevant expertise.

 “This has been one of the successful projects where the benefits of close collaboration within ESS and the usefulness of the chemical laboratories to the ESS project could be demonstrated,” said Monika Hartl, ESS Group Leader for SULF.

-ESS Beam Diagnostics Engineer, Cyrille Thomas explains: “During that period of time, we were able to characterise samples in various places such as Oslo Cyclotron, BD lab and on site at ESS laboratories.
+ESS Beam Diagnostics Engineer, Cyrille Thomas explains: “During that period of time, we were able to characterise samples in various places such as Oslo Cyclotron, ESS's Beam Diagnostics lab, and on site at ESS's laboratories.
 You can read more about the research that took place at the ESS labs in a recent article on the ESS website.

 “What happened this week is the achievement of the first milestone of this project.
-It has been a really good collaboration, and my Beam Diagnostics and Target Division colleagues and I are really pleased, and we look forward to the next steps,” Cyrille concludes.
+It has been a really good collaboration, and the Beam Diagnostics and Target Division colleagues and I are really pleased, and look forward to the next steps,” Cyrille concludes.